mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 The plotted `tice10m` is the canonical staged 10 m ice/firn temperature channel, not a value synthesized by the renderer.
-Profile legends use family-facing observation labels and split a small, explicit `name` identity set into separate colors; profile collections without such an identity remain one honest series.
+Profile legends use family-facing observation labels and split a small, explicit `name` identity set into separate colors; profile collections without such an identity remain one series.
 `plotFirnArtifacts` forwards the same option as a compatibility wrapper, but new workflow examples should use the family-neutral `plotVerificationArtifacts`.